Church of the Good Shepherd (Beverly Hills, California)

-The Church of the Good Shepherd, located at 504 North Roxbury Drive, is a Catholic church in Beverly Hills, California.
+The Church of the Good Shepherd, located at 504 North Roxbury Drive, is a Roman Catholic church in Beverly Hills, California.

 History

-On December 12, 1923, the parish was founded, and it was designed by architect James J. Donnellan in 1924.
+On December 12, 1923, the parish was founded, and its church designed by architect James J. Donnellan in 1924.
 It is Mission Revival Style architecture.
 On February 1, 1925, Bishop John Joseph Cantwell presided over the dedication of the church building.
 Monsignor John J. Cawley, Vicar General of Los Angeles, Right Reverend Monsignor McCarthy of Pasadena, and Reverend Michael J. Mullins, pastor of the church also attended the dedication.
 It is the oldest church in Beverly Hills.

 In 1959, it was renovated, and a new marble main altar and two side altars were added.
 Sealed in each altar were the relics of Saints Felicitas and Perpetua and Saint Vibiana, patroness of the Los Angeles Archdiocese.

 On Ash Wednesday in 2015, the deacon from Good Shepherd offered ashes to passers-by on the streets of Beverly Hills together with the deacon of All Saints' Episcopal Church.